Skip to main content

 Bodies responsible for external quality assurance

-The responsibility for overall supervision of the childcare system lies with the Minister of Family, Labour and Social Policy.
-The Minister lays down, by regulation, for example, the requirements for premises and health, hygiene and safety requirements for crèches and kids’ clubs, and establishes training programmes for childcare staff to obtain the required qualifications.
+To support the commune authorities in the supervision of childcare institutions, the Minister lays down, by regulation, for example, the requirements for premises and health and safety requirements for crèches and kids’ clubs, establishes training programmes for childcare staff to obtain the required qualifications, and sets childcare standards.

-The mayor supervises crèches, kids’ clubs and day-care providers with regard to the conditions and quality of the childcare services provided.
-As part of their supervisory responsibilities vis-à-vis crèches, kids’ clubs and day-care providers who are natural persons and self-employed (not employed by entities administering childcare settings), the mayor also verifies the accuracy of data provided in the Registers and monitors their compliance with the requirement to submit activity reports.
 The supervision by the mayor is based on a supervision plan adopted by the commune council (the legislative and supervisory body of the commune).
 Staff authorised by the mayor conduct inspections and other supervisory activities.
-Each commune submits reports on childcare to the province governor (the head of the government administration in the region), and province governors submit aggregate reports to the Minister of Family and Social Policy.
+Each commune submits reports on childcare to the province governor (the head of the government administration in the region), and province governors submit aggregate reports to the Minister of Family, Labour and Social Policy.

 The legislation only authorises the parents’ council in a crèche or kids’ club, for example, to propose initiatives and submit opinions and motions on all matters relating to the activities, and in particular educational activities, of the crèche or kids’ club; to examine its documentation on nutrition norms; and to visit the premises where childcare is provided.